timescale/docs/tutorials/energy-data/index.md

 create tables, and load data into the tables using `psql`.

 You then learn how to conduct analysis and monitoring on your dataset.
-It walks you through the steps to visulaize the results in Grafana.
+It walks you through the steps to visualize the results in Grafana.

 [dataset-energy]: /tutorials/:currentVersion:/energy-data/dataset-energy/
 [query-energy]: /tutorials/:currentVersion:/energy-data/query-energy/